NREL/Wattile/tests/fixtures/README.md

 - `feat_timelag`: *dict*

     Containing parameters for adding time-lagged features.
-Currently, this configuration only apply to alfa and bravo models.
+Currently, this configuration only applies to alfa and bravo models.
 Figure below shows an example of time lag additions for a raw measurement called var1 with certain definitions of the parameters described below.

     ![alt text](example_feat_timelag.png)